wavefrontHQ/go-metrics-wavefront/README.md

 ```
 #### Tagging Metrics

-In addition to tagging at the host level, you can add tags to individual metics.
+In addition to tagging at the host level, you can add tags to individual metrics.

 ```go
 import (